stanfill/rotationsC/README.md

 *rotations*
 ========================================================
 A stable version (0.2) of the *rotations* package is available for download from CRAN.
-For Windows users, the current version (1.0) of *rotations* can be downloaded from GitHub.
-Mac users will need to download the repo, compile the C++ code and install locally.
+For Mac users, the current version (1.0) of *rotations* can be downloaded from GitHub.
+Windows users will need to download the repo, compile the C++ code and install locally.

-### Installation instructions for Windows:
+### Installation instructions for Mac:
 ```
 library(devtools)
 install_github('rotationsC','stanfill',subdir='rotations')